 In 2020, I am shaking off the makeup shame that plagued me all of 2019.
 Instead of creating a budget or fasting from purchasing, my 2020 Beauty Low Buy will be numbers-driven.
 Instead of setting a dollar-based budget, I am setting an item-based budget.

 My 2020 Beauty Low Buy was inspired by one of my favorite YouTubers, Angelica Nyqvist.
 She successfully navigated a year-long, item-based beauty low buy in 2019.
 Please keep reading for my 2020 Beauty Low Buy Rules.

-2020 Beauty Low Buy Rules Recap
+2020 Beauty Low Buy Introduction – Rules Recap

-Unlike last year’s Low Buy, this will include skincare, haircare, and beauty repurchases.
+Unlike last year’s Low Buy, this year’s will include skincare, haircare, and beauty repurchases.

-If I purchase less than four products in a given month, I am allowed to roll a product forward; however, I am not able to pull a purchase forward ahead of a month.
+If I purchase less than four products in a given month, I am allowed to roll a product forward.
+However, I am not able to pull a purchase forward ahead of a month.

-3 | Bundles will count as one product.
 If I am purchasing a bundle, this will only count as a single product.
 For example, I am not going to count individual single eyeshadows as individual products or a PR bundle as 3 individual products.
 Huge collections of pre-existing products (think: ColourPop) will be excluded.

 I am now at the point in my blogging journey where I am starting to receive a very small trickle of products to review.
 These do not count towards my purchase.

 Gifts do not count towards my 2020 beauty low buy product roundups each month.
 However, I will be allowed to ask for products as gifts around my birthday and during the holidays.

-5 | Makeup Tools are excluded.
 I do not anticipate buying a ton of makeup tools or brushes.
 If I do pick up an application tool, this item won’t count towards my purchase.

 Given that this is a number-based Low Buy, whether or not I use a gift card to make a purchase is irrelevant.
-Any items purchased through a gift card will still count towards my monthly total.
-The only exception to this rule, MAY be a $100 Sephora Rouge Reward (those need to be used in-full) or store credit.
+Any items purchased through a gift card still count towards my monthly total.
+The only exception to this rule, are the $100 Sephora Rouge Reward or store credit.

 To put it lightly, certain categories within my 2020 beauty exploded beyond control in 2020.
 To combat this, some categories will follow a “one in, one out” rule.

 Simply put, I must finish or declutter an item before I purchase a similar item from the same category.
 These categories include: cream bronzer, cream highlighter, face palettes, face primer, foundation.

 I am not allowed to purchase anything from specific makeup and skincare categories.

 Excluded categories: false eyelashes, loose glitter, glitter gel, lip balms, lip liners, liquid eyeshadow, loose setting powder, mascara, pencil eyeliner, nail polish, and Super Shock Shadows.

 When I initially wrote up my rules, I was not considering excluding brands within my my 2020 Beauty Low Buy rules.
-However, after watching Karen Harris’s 2020 Low Buy Introduction, I felt inspired to do incorporate a similar rule for my yearlong Low Buy.
+However, after watching Karen Harris’s 2020 Low Buy Introduction, I felt inspired to incorporate a similar rule for my yearlong Low Buy.

 Although I want to spend less money on makeup in 2020, my ultimate goal is to reduce the size of my collection.
 These goals influenced my Beauty Low Buy rules.
 Based on last year’s failures, I learned that I needed to create stricter rules to hold myself accountable.